bnhmn/docs/README.md

 # Docs

-This project contains information, guides and basic configuration files for popular dev tools like Git, Java, Python, VSCode, etc.
+This repository contains my personal notes and code snippets for dev tools like Git, Java, Python, VSCode, etc.

 Visit the sub folders for more information on the specific topics.